How To Set Your Group Therapy Rates

 How Do I Fill My Groups?

-Once you determine your rates, the natural next question is, “How Do I Fill My Groups?”
+Once you determine your rates, the natural next question often is, “How Do I Fill My Groups?”
 Of course this will largely depend on your situation and the kind of group(s) you are wanting to run.

 My ideal consultation clients are therapists that want to run therapy groups and need help learning how to convert individual clients into group members.